lightning/bolts/07-routing-gossip.md

   - MUST verify the integrity AND authenticity of the message by verifying the signatures.
   - if there is an unknown even bit in the `features` field:
-    - MUST NOT parse the remainder of the message.
-    - MUST NOT add the channel to its local network view.
+    - MUST NOT attempt to route messages through the channel.
-    - SHOULD NOT forward the announcement.
   - if the `short_channel_id`'s output does NOT correspond to a P2WSH (using `bitcoin_key_1` and `bitcoin_key_2`, as specified in [BOLT #3](03-transactions.md#funding-transaction-output)) OR the output is